 FNU students are eligible to transfer 12 credits into their program of study if the credits were taken from a school that is accredited by an accrediting agency recognized by the U.S. Department of Education.
 Courses will be eligible for consideration of transfer credit if the student has completed a course with a B or better with equivalent content in a prior academic graduate program.
-Coursework completed on a pass/fail or satisfactory/unsatisfactory basis will not be considered for transfer.
+Coursework completed on a pass/fail or satisfactory/unsatisfactory basis will not be considered for transfer unless the course was only offered to students on a pass/fail or satisfactory/unsatisfactory basis and it is clear from the transcript that a pass or satisfactory grade is equivalent to a B or better.
 Graduate level courses applied to undergraduate degrees are not eligible for transfer.
 Variables that influence course transfer include the age of the course and the student's certification and clinical practice experience.
 To be considered for transfer, courses must be less than 5 years old OR part of a previously completed graduate degree.